 – I am on record that I have found it a rarity to encounter an instrument that I would call ‘Exceptional’ (which is my subjective category for the small handful of the finest instruments I have ever played), and my personal quest is to own a few of these Exceptional instruments.
 This is the yardstick against which I evaluate instruments.

 – Evaluating an instrument is a personal, subjective thing, involving qualitative judgements, but in describing the experience to others I strive to be as empirical and methodical in my descriptions as possible.
-The terms 'poor', 'fair', 'good', 'very good', 'excellent' and 'outstanding' fall along a six-point quality continuum that most should be familiar with.
+The terms 'poor', 'fair', 'good', 'very good' and 'excellent' fall along a five-point quality continuum that most should be familiar with.

 – How would you describe the taste of an orange to someone who never ate one?
 Similarly, all discussions of tone ultimately devolve into metaphorical language as we attempt to describe in words that which can only be experienced first-hand through the senses.
 We also tend to choose metaphors that are value-laden (‘sweet’ is good, ‘muddy’ is bad, etc.).
 I will strive to use value-neutral terms unless a value-laden one seems more accurately descriptive.